-The Fund operates a single reportable segment, that being the business of investing in smallto-mid-market private investments in the United States of America through its interest in a Limited Partnership.
+The Fund operates a single reportable segment, that being the business of investing in small-tomid-market private investment funds and privately held companies in the United States of America through its interest in a Limited Partnership.

 The Responsible Entity of the Fund is the Chief Operating Decision Maker (CODM) for the purpose of resource allocation and assessing performance of the operating segment.